securitybunker/databunker.org/content/use-case/secure-session-storage/index.md

 # - internal-project
 ---

 When creating web applications you need to save data in a **session object**.
-This data can include user email address, user permissions, last operation code, error messages.
+This data can include user email address, user permissions, error messages.

-Some of this information is considered personal data or **Personal Identifiable Information** (**PII**).
+Some of the information stored in the **session** is considered personal data or Personal Identifiable Information (**PII**) / Personal Health Information (**PHI**).

-Europeans (and the European Union in particular) care a great deal about online privacy and data protection.
+Europeans (and the European Union in particular) care a lot about online privacy and data protection.
 International companies marketing to European customers must be GDPR compliant, **regardless of where in the world that business is located**.

-In this article, we’ll be taking an in-depth look at the GDPR and how it could affect the storage of user-session information.
+In this article, we’ll take an in-depth look at GDPR and how it could affect user-session information storage.

-Then I will talk about an open-source product I am developing called **Databunker** and how it can help. **Databunker** is a Swiss army knife tool for storing personal records or PII.
-Databunker will be used for the **Secure Session Storage**.
+Then I will discuss an open-source product I am developing called **Databunker** and how it can help. **Databunker** is a Swiss army knife tool for storing personal records or PII.
+Secure Session Storage will be done with Databunker.

 ## What is a session?
 A session can be defined as a server-side storage of information that is desired to persist throughout the user's interaction with the web site or web application.